 Apple Pay is the top contactless mobile payment method in the U.S. Learn how your business can start accepting Apple Pay online and in person.

-Apple Pay is a fast, easy, secure digital payment method growing more popular with consumers and businesses.
-If you’re a small business interested in accepting Apple Pay, we’ll break down everything you need to know about its benefits and costs, how it works for your business, and how to start accepting Apple Pay.
+Apple Pay is a fast, easy and secure digital payment method that is popular with consumers and businesses.
+If you’re a small business interested in accepting Apple Pay, we’ll explain everything you need to know about its benefits and costs, how it works for your business and how to start accepting It.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Accepting Apple Pay is a straightforward process for businesses.
-Here’s how it works.
+Here’s what you need to know.

 If you already accept credit cards, here’s what to do to accept Apple Pay: